Step by step...

-In my food mixer I whisked up 6 egg yolks with 140g caster sugar until pale and thick.
-I added 45g cornflour and mixed that in.
-I then put the mixer on a medium speed and poured the milk in slowly as it mixed.
+In my food mixer I whisked up egg yolks with caster sugar until pale and thick.
+I added cornflour and mixed that in.
+Then I put the mixer on a medium speed and poured the milk in slowly as it mixed.

 I poured the mixture back into the pan and heated it up whilst stirring continuously.
 There is a moment when it suddenly thickens, I started whisking it at this point to keep it smooth and stop any lumps.

 I put it in a bowl, and covered it with cling film.
-I made sure the cling film was touching the creme pattiserie so that a skin doesn’t form on it.
-I left it in the fridge overnight to cool.
+I made sure the cling film was touching the creme patisserie so that a skin doesn't form on it.
+Then I left it in the fridge overnight to cool.

 The next day I made the cupcakes.
 I was taking them to a dinner party where one of the guests had a gluten intolerance so I made regular cupcakes with gluten free flour.
-Ideally I would have made genoise sponge cupcakes as this is the traditionally sponge.
-So it’s up to you which to use if you try this recipe.
-I creamed together 120g butter and 120g caster sugar.
-I then whisked in 2 eggs and 1 tsp vanilla extract.
+So it's up to you which to use if you try this recipe.
+I creamed together butter and caster sugar.
+I then whisked in eggs and vanilla extract.

-I added 120g gluten free self raising flour and 3 tbsp whole milk, and mixed in.
-If you don’t need these to be gluten free, just use regular self raising flour.
+Next I added gluten free self raising flour and milk, and mixed in.
+If you don't need these to be gluten free, just use regular self raising flour and don't add the milk.

 I divided the cupcake mixture into 7 cases as that's how many I needed, but I reckon you could stretch the mixture to 8 cupcakes.
 As I mentioned before, as the creme patisserie recipe makes quite a lot so you can make a lot more cupcakes to use it up if you wish.

-I baked on 175C/350F/Gas Mark 4 for 20 minutes until golden.
+They baked for 20 minutes until golden.
 I left them to cool completely.

 I used a tiny dab of water to stick a pink heart sprinkle into the middle of each marzipan circle.
 Traditionally a pink flower is put on top of a Prinsesstårta, but I had these pink heart sprinkles in the cupboard from Valentine's Day baking and I thought they looked really cute!